Skip to main content

 Make an Appointment with Our Postpartum Pelvic Floor Clinic

-To schedule an appointment at our clinic, you will need a referral from your gynecologist, primary care physician, urogynecologist, or other provider.
+You will need a referral from your gynecologist, primary care physician, urogynecologist, or other provider to schedule an appointment at the Utah Peripartum Pelvic Floor Wellness & Recovery After Deliver Program (UPWARD) clinic.
 Please contact us at 801-213-2995.

 Clinic Location